Ezio Loik

-Ezio Loik ([ˈɛttsjo ˈlɔik]; 26 September 1919 – 4 May 1949) was an Italian footballer who played as midfielder.
+Ezio Loik ([ˈɛttsjo ˈlɔik]; 26 September 1919 – 4 May 1949) was an Italian footballer who played as a midfielder.

 Born in Fiume, Loik began his career with Fiumana.
-He made his Serie A debut with Milan in 1937, and after three seasons, moved to Venezia.
+He made his Serie A debut with A.C.
+Milan in 1937, and after three seasons, moved to Venezia.
 In Venice, he formed a notable partnership with Valentino Mazzola, and won the Coppa Italia in 1941.
 The following season, he moved to Torino, where he immediately won the domestic double and five consecutive Serie A titles.

-At international level, Loik represented the Italy national team.
-He died in the 1949 Superga air disaster, along with the whole Grande Torino team.
+At the international level, Loik represented the Italy national team.
+He died in the 1949 Superga air disaster, along with the entire Grande Torino team.

 Club career

-Loik was born in Fiume (then part of Italy, current Rijeka, Croatia).
+Loik was born in Fiume (then part of Italy, now Rijeka, Croatia).
 He played as a midfielder, debuting for U.S. Fiumana aged 17 in the 1936–37 serie C tournament.
 After three seasons in Serie A with A.C.
 Milan, he moved to Venezia, where he obtained a third place and a Coppa Italia in 1941.

 He moved to Torino in 1942, where he formed a notable midfield duo with Valentino Mazzola, who had also previously played for Venezia.

 With the Grande Torino side, Loik won five consecutive Serie A scudetti and one further Coppa Italia (1942–43), until dying with most of the team in the Superga air disaster near Turin, on 4 May 1949, which also made up much of the Italy national team at the time.

 International career

-Loik was also capped nine times for the Italy national football team between 1942 and 1949, scoring four goals.
+Loik was also capped nine times for the Italy national team between 1942 and 1949, scoring four goals.